Kong/docs.konghq.com/app/docs/enterprise/0.31-x/installation/docker.md

 The Admin API only listens on the local interface by default.
 This was done as a security enhancement.
 Note that here, we are overriding that in the above example with `KONG_ADMIN_LISTEN=0.0.0.0:8001` because Docker container networking benefits from more open settings and enables the Admin GUI & Dev Portal to talk with the Kong Proxy.

 Without a license properly referenced, you’ll get errors running migrations.
-Also, without a license, you'll do a “docker start <name>” and not see an error attempting to start the container.
+Also, without a license, you'll do a `docker start <name>` and not see an error attempting to start the container.
 But when you check the process, it won’t be running.
-Doing a “docker logs <container_name>” will show you:
+Doing a `docker logs <container_name>` will show you:

         nginx: [alert] Error validating Kong license: license path environment variable not set